silentadv/raven/README.md

 - [x] Users should be able to create an character for a specific discord guild.
 - [x] Users should be able to retrieve their character list.
 - [ ] Users should be able to retrieve a character profile.
+- [x] Users should be able to allocate attribute points to their character.

 ## Rules (RNs)

 - [x] It should not be possible to register with same discord user id.
 - [x] It should not be possible to register more than one character per discord guild.
 - [x] It should not be possible to register more than five characters per account.
+- [x] It should not be able to allocate negative amount or zero character points.

 ## Non-Functional Requirements (RNFs)